OpenFolf/project-report-vuepress/docs/introduction/README.md

 Folf has become quite popular and we see our user group as mainly being folf players in Iceland.

-We used Vue.js, a front-end JavaScript framework, to build the user interface.
+We used _Vue.js_, a front-end _JavaScript_ framework, to build the user interface.
 The design is a progressive web application for mobile users.
-The Jamstack methodology and workflows were used to connect the front-end to the back-end, with the back-end consisting of a collection of microservices set up through _Amazon Web Services_.
+The _Jamstack_ methodology and workflows were used to connect the front-end to the back-end, with the back-end consisting of a collection of microservices set up through _Amazon Web Services_.
 This way the _application_ will be scalable according to usage.